-Just because a food helps people regulate themselves, though, doesn’t mean it will do the same for dogs — at least safely.
-Always check with your veterinarian before adding a new human food to your pooch’s diet, especially if he’s been dealing with constipation.
+Just because a certain ingredient helps people regulate themselves, though, doesn’t mean it will do the same for do — at least safely.
+Always check with your veterinarian before adding any new human food to your pooch’s diet, especially if he’s been dealing with constipation.

 Whatever you decide to try out first, don’t feel discouraged if your dog isn’t all better right away.
 Even the most effective techniques can take some time.
 Don’t forget, your vet is always there if you need a hand — no worries!